 LoR: Bilgewater Guide

-Bilgewater is the first new region to be added to the core set as part of the Rising Tides expansion!
-Just head to our spoiler page to see all the new cards.
+Bilgewater was the first new region to be added to the core set as part of the Rising Tides expansion!

 Similar to the other existing regions, it does have quite a bit of variety in terms of the directions you can build.

 Whether it’s trying to kill your opponent quickly with cannons and guns or playing controlled with huge sea monsters, you’ll find viable builds across the aggro to control deck spectrum.

 Bilgewater’s Signature Characteristics

 “Nestled away in the Blue Flame Isles archipelago, Bilgewater is a port city like no other—home to serpent hunters, dock gangs, and smugglers from across the known world.
 Here, fortunes are made and ambitions shattered in the blink of an eye.
 For those fleeing justice, debt, or persecution, Bilgewater can be a place of new beginnings, for no one on these twisted streets cares about your past.
 Even so, with each new dawn, careless travelers can always be found floating in the harbor, their purses empty and their throats slit…

 While incredibly dangerous, Bilgewater is ripe with opportunity, free from the shackles of formal government and trade regulation.
 If you have the coin, almost anything can be purchased here, from outlawed hextech to the favor of local crime lords.

 With the recent removal of the last “reaver king” of Bilgewater, the city has entered a period of transition, while the most prominent captains try to agree on its future.
 But as long as there are seaworthy ships and crews to sail them, Bilgewater is likely to remain one of the most colorful and well-connected places in Runeterra.” from Riot Universe.